 - The local Police will be informed of the planned eviction scheduled for the following day.

-- On the day of the eviction, our profession eviction team will go in to remove the travellers and clear the site.
+- On the day of the eviction, our professional eviction team will go in to remove the travellers and clear the site.

 - Following the eviction, and if instructed by the landowner, Protect Vacant Property can put in place counter measures to eliminate any chances of the travellers returning.
 We highly recommend this option.

 If you would like more information about Protect Vacant Property’s traveller eviction services in general, or you wish to instruct us with a specific case, please call Freephone 0800 043 2742 or send us a message via our Contact Us page.
-We will be in touch with the minimum of delay.
+We will be in touch as quickly as possible